 In general, payments received from government programs are taxable ordinary income.
 However, all or part of some conservation-oriented cost-sharing payments may qualify for income exclusion (section 126).
 To be eligible for the exclusion, the cost-sharing payment should be from a qualified program and be used for capital expenditure.

-Currently, qualified programs for the income exclusion include but are not limited to:

-- Forest Health Protection Program (FHPP). - Conservation Reserve Program (CRP) (Annual rental payment and incentive payments do not qualify). - Environmental Quality Incentives Program (EQIP). - Certain preapproved State-administered programs.
+Currently, qualified programs for the income exclusion include but are not limited to: Forest Health Protection Program (FHPP), Conservation Reserve Program (CRP), Environmental Quality Incentives Program (EQIP), and certain preapproved Stateadministered programs.